Zimri-Lim: Reign

+He had a tenuous relationship with kingdom of Andarig, with which he battled and occasionally allied.

+He was known for his lavish banquets at which delicacies such as chickpea salad, fried locusts, and large amounts of desert truffle were served.

+Elamite War

 He was also active on a wider stage, and for a time (perhaps about 1764 BCE) was allied with Hammurabi in his wars against Elam, Eshnunna, and Larsa.
 Zimri-Lim lent troops to Hammurabi's campaigns, and although the two kept extensive diplomatic contacts, it appears they never met in person.

+Fall of Mari to Hammurabi of Babylon

 After the defeat of Elam, there was no outside force to keep the precarious balance of power between the Kings of Mesopotamia.
 The alliance between Zimri-Lim and Hammurabi deteriorated after Babylon's conquest of Larsa.
 In 1762 BCE, Hammurabi conquered and sacked Mari (though it may be that the city had surrendered without a fight), despite the previous alliance.
 At this time Zimri-Lim disappears from historical view, and is presumed to have been killed.
+Terqa becomes the new center of the Kingdom of Khana.